syncfusion-content/maui-docs/MAUI/Segmented-Control/selection.md

 {% endtabs %}

 #### Customize Selected Segment Text Color of Each Segment Item

-You can change the selected segment text color of the each segment item by using `SelectedSegmentTextColor` property of `SfSegmentItem`.
+Customize the selected segment text color of each segment item using the `SelectedSegmentTextColor` property of `SfSegmentItem`.

 {% tabs %}
 {% highlight C# tabtitle="MainPage.xaml.cs"%}